Cosmoball: Development

 In August 2014, Dzhanik Fayziev announced that he is planning to film a blockbuster titled Cosmoball about a Russian superhero fighting alien invaders, inspired by the comics of the Marvel Universe, and not about the new work of Russian directors who have decided to take the superhero cinema to a completely new level, Russia Today reports.

 Fayziev clarified that, according to the plot, people evolved and became part of a galactic society fighting creatures that look like "super-reactive turboballs", therefore battles with them resemble football, hence the name of the film.
 The nickname of the superhero is Lev Yashin.

-Producing was done by Dzhanik Fayziev's company Bonanza Studio, which had success with the films The Turkish Gambit (2005 film) and Furious (2017 film), a historical fantasy film.
+Producing was done by Dzhanik Fayziev's company Bonanza Studio, which had success with the films The Turkish Gambit and Furious, a historical fantasy film.

 He is also the co-producer and co-author of the script.

 Executive producing of the film was entrusted to Sergey Selyanov (ru), director of the CTB Film Company.
 The preliminary development of the project took almost 5 years.

-Maksim Osadchy known for his work on Stalingrad (2013 film) and The Duelist (2016 film), was hired as cinematographer.
+Maksim Osadchy known for his work on Stalingrad and The Duelist, was hired as cinematographer.

 The authors of the script were Twister Murchison, Drew Row, and Andrey Rubanov.

 In order to promote the film, main broadcasting companies of Russia - Channel One, Russia-1 and CTC Media joined forces.